-Therefore, this proposed change does not create the possibility of a new or different kind of accident from any previously evaluated.
+Therefore, it is concluded that the proposed changes do not create the possibility of a new or different kind of accident from any previously evaluated.

 3. Does the proposed amendment involve a significant reduction in a margin of safety?
 Response: No.